paolobenve/myphotoshare/README.md

 * `php5-gd` in order to create albums share images
 * `curl`, used by minify script

+#### Why `php`?
+Isn't it enough with javascript?

+`php` is *needed* for sharing, because social media do not execute any javascript when they receive an *URI*.
+Without `php`, sharing any sit page is perfectly equivalent to sharing the simple index.html: no information of the particular page you want to share is retained.

+`php` does the job you need for sharing: based on the page hash, it sets the proper html page title and the proper tag in `<head></head>` which permits the social media to get the info you want it to get and show a preview of the media/album you are sharing.

 ### Download the source code from the git repository:

     $ git clone https://github.com/paolobenve/myphotoshare.git